 This investment in capital assets includes land, construction in progress, buildings, machinery and equipment, vehicles, and infrastructure.
 The total increase in the City's capital assets for the current fiscal year is \$8.7 million or 6.9 percent.
 The increase in capital assets primarily reflects the addition of donated land of \$7.3 million and addition of \$2.2 million in Construction in Progress, related to the Roadside Bridge widening project and the Kanan Corridor project.
-Both the Roadside Bridge widening project and the Kanan Corridor project.
-Both the Roadside Bridge widening project and the Kanan Corridor project.
+Both the Roadside Bridge widening project and the Kanan Corrido project were funded through grant resources.
 This is offset by a \$1,634,518 decrease in infrastructure due to increased depreciation of our existing assets.